Fritta013/VRProject_DocDrone/README.md

 # VRProject_DocDrone

-## Project Overview
+# Introduction 🚀

-This project aims to create a simulated control room using Unreal Engine 4.27, integrating AirSim to simulate smart ambulances (UGVs) and drones (UAVs) for medical payload transport.
-The system features real-time path planning using 2D map data from Cesium or Google Maps and includes sensor integration for navigation and monitoring.
-The platform supports both Windows and Linux environments using Unreal Engine, AirSim, PX4, D-Flight API, and Python scripting.
+This project involves creating a virtual control room using Unreal Engine 4.27 and the AirSim plugin, which provides a detailed simulation environment for smart ambulances (UGVs) and drones (UAVs) in medical payload transport.
+The simulation features various types of terrain, urban landscapes, and obstacles that these vehicles must navigate.
+It allows for the testing and validation of different sensors, including LIDAR, RGB, and thermal cameras.

+The simulation supports the development and validation of algorithms for path planning, navigation, and real-time data collection.
+It enables the integration of new features and applications into the vehicle's hardware and software.
+Furthermore, the use of AI and machine learning algorithms in the simulation enhances the precision and efficiency of navigation and data analysis, contributing to the overall advancement of medical transport solutions.

 ## Objectives

-1. **Develop real-time path planning for UGVs** using 2D maps from Cesium or Google Maps.
-2. **Integrate navigation sensors** such as GPS and barometers.
+1. **Integrate navigation sensors** such as GPS and barometers.
-3. **Create a mission generator and logging system** for data recording and analysis.
+2. **Create a mission generator and logging system** for data recording and analysis.
-4. **Ensure platform compatibility** with Windows and Linux.
+3. **Ensure platform compatibility** with Windows and Linux.
-5. **Analyze mission performance and UAV health** in a control center.
+4. **Analyze mission performance and UAV health** in a control center.
+5. **Ensure carrying medicines from the medical center** to the patient in a square path passing by charging stations.

 ## Tools and Components

-### AirSim Vehicles

-- **Multirotors:** For aerial tasks like photography and inspection.
-- **Fixed-Wing Aircraft:** For aviation applications.

 ### AirSim/PX4 Specifications